Destinations

 Popular Destinations in Tenerife

-Tourism is the most prominent industry in the Canaries, and it is one of the major tourist destinations in the World.
+The dominant island in the Canary archipelago is a superlative holiday spot, with wonderful points of interest and natural scenery, and it is one of the major tourist destinations in the World.

 Santa Cruz de Tenerife is the capital and largest city of Tenerife.
 It’s also the capital city of the Canary Islands, together with Las Palmas.
 The beaches are less crowded than in the south.
 The largest is Las Terasitas is made of imported yellow sand and … [read more]